aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets the horizonal offset of shape from worksheet left border.
+the horizonal offset of shape from worksheet left border.

 ```
 if (shape.getLeftToCorner() == 3)